 Get Rid of the Game Box to Save Space in your Game Cupboard

-One of the downfalls of board games and card games is the amount of space that the game boxes take up.
+One of the downfalls of board games is the amount of space that the boxes take up.
 When you open up a big game box, you’ll be surprised to see how much dead space is in the box, meaning that the actual game takes up very little space in the actual box.

 4 Easy Ways to Organize Card Games that You’ll Love

 Organizing card games can be tricky because of the size and shape of boxes.
-Card game storage containers are a great way to make them more uniform, allowing you to stack them on top of each other.
+Storage containers are a great way to make them more uniform, allowing you to stack them on top of each other.

 Card game containers come in all shapes and sizes but one thing that they usually have in common is that they rarely require a container much larger than a 4×6 photo box container.

-There are lots of different options out there when it comes to card game storage containers so take some time today to go shopping around online before settling on just one option.
+There are lots of different options out there when it comes to card game storage containers, so take some time today to shop around online to find something you like.

 Organize Card Games in Mesh Pouches

 Pouches can be a really simple and easy way to organize card games.
-They are perfect for those who don’t have a lot of space to store board games.
-Pouches can be hung on hooks, stacked in shelving units, or even tucked away inside some other containers like game boxes or shoeboxes.
+They are perfect for those who don’t have a lot of board game storage space.
+Pouches can be hung on hooks (like on a hanging closet organizer), stacked in shelving units, or even tucked away inside some other containers like game boxes or shoeboxes.

-Pouches are also really easy and quick to grab when you want to play a card game with friends and family members.
+Pouches are also really easy to grab when you want to play something with friends and family members.
 If you are packing for a vacation, pouches are a great way to store games and they don’t take up too much space in the suitcase.